Spyware: Shameware

 Shameware or "accountability software" is a type of spyware that is not hidden from the user, but operates with their knowledge, if not necessarily their consent.
 Parents, religious leaders or other authority figures may require their children or congregation members to install such software, which is intended to detect the viewing of pornography or other content deemed inappropriate, and to report it to the authority figure, who may then confront the user about it.

 Spyware programs

 These common spyware programs illustrate the diversity of behaviors found in these attacks.
 Note that as with computer viruses, researchers give names to spyware programs which may not be used by their creators.
 Programs may be grouped into "families" based not on shared program code, but on common behaviors, or by "following the money" of apparent financial or business connections.
 For instance, a number of the spyware programs distributed by Claria are collectively known as "Gator".
 Likewise, programs that are frequently installed together may be described as parts of the same spyware package, even if they function separately.

+Spyware vendors

+Spyware vendors include NSO Group, which in the 2010s sold spyware to governments for spying on human rights activists and journalists.
+NSO Group was investigated by Citizen Lab.